nicklansley/allav/README.md

 ## nicklansley/allav Docker Image
-This project builds an image that provides a complete self-contained library of the very best open-source audio and video converters using an "all batteries included" approach.
+This project builds an image that provides a complete self-contained library of the very best open-source audio, video, and text encoders, decoders and convertors using an "all batteries included" approach.
 This means that you can do just about anything these applications will let you because all libraries are compiled into the binary.

+From basic MPEG video to the latest HEVC and VP9 standards, from basic GSM audio to advanced Vorbis, AAC and lossless WAV compression (with MP3 right in the middle!) this should be everything you need to get your multimedia encoded or converted to a format you wish.

 I'll leave you to research and master all the command-line options available (especially for FFMPEG which has a huge range of options - <a href="https://ffmpeg.org/ffmpeg.html">click here to learn more</a>.

 allav is pronounced "orl-ay-vee"